Deploy a Laravel and Vue.js web app

 If you have ideas for improving the series, I will quite likely implement them, appreciate your input, and give you a shoutout for your contributions.
 Feedback is welcome and appreciated.

-Shoutouts to readers: many thanks to Nicola Pugliese for offering good ideas on how improve this series.
+Shoutouts to readers: many thanks to Nicola Pugliese and Kai Breucker for offering good ideas on how improve this series.

 You can reach me by email at [email protected] or by opening an issue or pull request at github.com/ejmastnak/ejmastnak.com).